 Successful hiring managers leave clues as to why they acquire premium talent.
 Try these three things to improve your hiring results.

-While it may seem overwhelming, even impossible to find the right candidate for your team, there are a few things you can do.
-Here are three ways successful hiring managers cut through the noise to find the perfect hire.
+It may seem challenging to find the right candidate for your team, but there are a few things you can do.
+Here are three ways successful hiring managers hire good employees.

 1. Engage the hiring process quickly

-This isn’t to say you should hire the first person you interview, but when you come across a good candidate, don’t wait too long.
-Too many companies take too much time once they’ve found a potential hire.
-These candidates aren’t waiting with baited breath for you to call.
-Even if you’re their first choice, they have four other interviews and bills to pay.
+This isn’t to say you should hire the first person you interview, but when you come across a good candidate, don’t wait.
+Expedite.
+Some companies take too much time once they’ve found a potential hire.
+Good candidates aren’t waiting with bated breath for you to call.
+Even if you’re their first choice, they have four other pending offers and bills to pay.
 Don’t assume that they’ll still be available once you’re finally ready to give them an offer.

-Speed the process along by setting up a phone or videoconference.
+Speed the process along.
 With technology today, there’s no reason to delay for a face-to-face meeting.
 Getting an offer to a candidate early ensures you’ll have the pick of the talent pool crop.
-Also, using an in-depth assessment can help you weed out non-performers quickly.
+Also, using an in-depth assessment can help you weed out non-performers quickly who interview well.

 While they are an important part of the hiring process, they can be misleading.
 A well-written résumé can make a mediocre performer look like a superstar.
 The flip side to that is an outstanding candidate could look mediocre based on the quality of companies they’ve worked for.